erayack/dnet/README.md

 > We have a script that can prepare the model and load it at once:
 >
 > ```sh
-> uv run ./scripts/prepare_model.py -m Qwen/Qwen3-4B-MLX-4bit
+> uv run ./scripts/prepare_model.py Qwen/Qwen3-4B-MLX-4bit
 > ```

 #### Prepare Topology